tanishq-dubey/hive/README.md

 It exposes an API, and based on the requests that come into this API, it does things on the node.
 In our case, starting and stopping containers.
-Since we are writing a very simple version of Kubernetes, we can get away with using JSON on our API, rather something more efficicent like Protobuf.
+Since we are writing a very simple version of Kubernetes, we can get away with using JSON on our API, rather something more efficient like Protobuf.

 Let's begin by writing the most basic Larve, one that does two things: